rothgar/netdata-wiki/Home.md

 Out of the box, it comes with plugins that collect key system metrics and metrics of popular applications.

-## Documentation

-This wiki is the whole of it.
-Other than the wiki, currently there is the... source code.

-You should at least walk through the pages of the wiki.
-They have a good overview of netdata, what it can do and how to use it.

-## Support

-If you need help, please use the github issues section.

----

-# FAQ

 ## Why another monitoring tool?

 The key goal of **netdata** is to help you achieve **operational excellence**.